AWS Glossary

 - AWS CloudTrail (audit logging)

-- AWS Config (compliance checking)
+- AWS Config (detective control implementation)

-- AWS Identity Center (formerly AWS SSO)
+- AWS Identity Center (centralized SSO for all accounts)

 Related FactualMinds Content